This Low Carb Blueberry Crisp is unbelievably delicious and so easy to make! I was devouring this yummy blueberry crisp in less than 30 minutes!

 So I was wondering what the difference between a crisp and a crumble was so I googled it.
 Apparently they are pretty much the same thing so I went with the name low carb blueberry crisp for this recipe...but the topping is not THAT crispy.
 It is actually really nice because it is so buttery and then the butter melts and mixes with the blueberries and it is pure heaven.

-In 2, 1 cup ramekins, add 1/2 cup blueberries and 1/2 tbsp swerve sweetener.
+- Pre-heat the oven to 400FIn 2, 1 cup ramekins, add ½ cup blueberries and ½ tablespoon swerve sweetener.
 Mix to combine.

-In a food processor, add pecans, almond flour, butter, 1 tbsp swerve sweetener, ground flax, cinnamon, vanilla, and kosher salt.
+- In a food processor, add pecans, almond flour, butter, 1 tablespoon swerve sweetener, ground flax, cinnamon, vanilla, and kosher salt.
 Pulse until ingredients are combined.

-Spread the mixture on top of the blueberries.
+- Spread the mixture on top of the blueberries.
 Place the ramekins on a baking sheet and bake in the center of the oven for 15-20 minutes or until the topping becomes toasty brown.
-Serve with 1 tbsp heavy cream drizzled over top of each.
+Serve with 1 tablespoon heavy cream drizzled over top of each.

 ⭐ Did you make this recipe?
 Don’t forget to give it a star rating below!